 This course requires students to have access to a computer and the internet.
 For those students who do not own a computer, computer labs are available on the FGC campus and in public libraries.
-Students without internet can come to the FGC campus, go to local public libraries, coffee shops, etc.
+Students without home internet service can come to the FGC campus, go to local public libraries, coffee shops, etc.

-Minimal technical skills require for this course include the ability to use Microsoft Office products and navigate the Internet.
+The minimal technical skills required for this course include the ability to use Microsoft Office products and navigate the Internet.